Parallel Decoding of Binary Linear Block Codes via Equivalent Polar Transformation Class: Conclusions

 \section{Conclusions}

-In this work, Polar Orbit Decoding ($\pod$) was proposed as a universal parallel soft-decoding framework.
+In this work, we proposed a parallelization of the parameterized universal polar decoding framework for arbitrary BLBCs with nontrivial automorphism.
 By exploiting the automorphism structure of the embedded BLBC, $\pod$ enabled efficient parallel decoding within the polar framework.
-Decoding over automorphism orbits induced a collection of permuted yet equivalent polar subcodes, each of which was decoded independently using a standard polar-style decoder.
-As a result, $\pod$ provided a scalable tradeoff among decoding performance, latency, and implementation complexity, establishing a versatile solution for parallel decoding of polar-transformed BLBCs.
+Decoding within the automorphism right coset induced equivalent polar subcodes that were decoded independently using standard polar-style decoders. $\pod$ thus provides scalable tradeoffs among decoding performance, latency, and implementation complexity, establishing a versatile solution for parallel soft-decoding of BLBCs.

-Future work will extend $\pod$ to enhanced polar transformations~\cite{lin2025unidec}, leverage the underlying algebraic structures to accelerate the search for high-quality transformations, and generalize the framework to non-binary linear block codes.
+Future work will extend $\pod$ to enhanced polar transformations~\cite{lin2025unidec}, analyze the selection of $M$ transform parameters in the right coset, and generalize the framework to non-binary linear block codes.